 Figure 5.
-The rank of absolute error of hourly power forecast among six time series: p1, the 4 intra-organization ensemble means, and the 5-organization ensemble mean (top left as “avg”) at the Baltic-2 wind farm.
+The rank of the absolute error of hourly power forecast among six time series: p1, the four intraorganization ensemble means, and the five-organization ensemble mean (top left as “avg”) at the Baltic-2 wind farm.
 A member is ranked 1 for an hour when its power forecast error is the lowest among all members, including the ensemble mean, at that hour.
-Each pie chart illustrates the portion of the ranks over the 7-day period each member holds.
+Each pie chart illustrates the portion of the ranks over the 7-day period that each member holds.

-Even its overall performance is above average, the error distribution of the 5-organization ensemble mean does not wildly differ from those of its members.
-The underlying absolute error distributions of wind-power forecasts are analogous to the probability density function of an exponential distribution, where the magnitude of most errors is small and close to 0 (Figure 6).
+Even its overall performance is above average, the error distribution of the five-organization ensemble mean does not wildly differ from those of its members.
+The underlying absolute error distributions of wind power forecasts are analogous to the probability density function of an exponential distribution, where the magnitude of most errors is small and close to 0 (Figure 6).
 To examine whether the absolute error distributions statistically differ from each other, we use the two-sample Kolmogorov-Smirnov test for each pair of the distributions.
 Based on the Kolmogorov-Smirnov test with an alpha of 0.05, p4’s absolute error distribution is significantly different from the other distributions except for p3’s.
-The absolute error distribution of the 5-organization ensemble mean is also statistically different from p4’s.
-Therefore, even the 5-organization ensemble mean often yields above average results (Figure 5), we cannot conclude that its error distribution differs from those of all the members.
+The absolute error distribution of the five-organization ensemble mean is also statistically different from p4’s.
+Therefore, even the five-organization ensemble mean often yields above-average results (Figure 5), we cannot conclude that its error distribution differs from those of all the members.